 Jellinbah Coal Mine is located approximately 25 km north of the township of Blackwater in central Queensland.
-Refer to the site locality plan, Figure 2.1.
-The Jellinbah Coal Mine consist of five (5) distinct operating areas, referred to as Central, Central South, South, Plains and Mackenzie North sites.
-Current operations involve open cut coal mining in the Central, Plains and Mackenzie North areas.
-The South pit was mined up until 2003 and then used for the storage of excess mine affected water.
-The Plains Pit ceased mining in late 2020 and dewatering of the Central North Pit (formerly 'Plains South') has occurred and mining in the pit has resumed with spoil being dumped on the western side of the pit as it progresses south towards Jellinbah Central.
+Refer to the site locality plan in Figure 2.1.
+The Jellinbah Coal Mine consist of five (5) distinct operating areas, referred to as South, Central, Central North, Plains, and Mackenzie North (listed north to south).
+Current operations involve open cut coal mining in the Central, Central North and Mackenzie North areas.
+The South pit was mined up until 2003 and since used for storage of excess mine affected water.

-Current coal production is around 5.6 Mtpa; 2.6 Mtpa at Central/Central North and 3.0 Mtpa at Mackenzie North.
+Current coal production is around 6.1 Mtpa; 2.9 Mtpa at Central/Central North and 3.2 Mtpa at Mackenzie North.
 Coal is hauled from mining areas along a dedicated haul road to the Boonal Loadout Facility on the Capricorn Highway, east of Blackwater.